kennethdyer/versc/README.md

 ## Explanation of the Name

-The name versc derives from a syncopation of the boring descriptor "version scanner" and is made interesting by its Old English pronunciation of `/vərʃ/`, because too many people told me I'd never get to use my philology degrees at work.
+The name versc derives from a syncopation of the boring descriptor "version scanner" and which is made interesting by its Old English pronunciation of `/vərʃ/`.